This example shows how to create a figure with multiple graphs interactively and add different types of plots to each graph using the plot tools.

 Click the lower subplot axes to make it the current axes.

-Select x
+Select x and y in

 the Variables panel of the Figure Palette.
 Select multiple variables